salesforce/OmniXAI/README.md

 To get started, we recommend the linked tutorials in [tutorials](https://github.com/salesforce/OmniXAI/tree/main/tutorials).
-In general, we recommend using `TabularExplainer`, `VisionExplainer`, and `NLPExplainer` for tabular, vision and NLP tasks, respectively.
+In general, we recommend using `TabularExplainer`, `VisionExplainer`, `NLPExplainer` and `TimeseriesExplainer` for tabular, vision, NLP and time series tasks, respectively.
 To generate explanations, one only needs to specify

 - **The ML model to explain**: e.g., a scikit-learn model, a tensorflow model, a pytorch model or a black-box prediction function.
 - **The pre-processing function**: i.e., converting raw data into the model inputs.
-- **The post-processing function (optional)**: i.e., converting the model outputs into class probabilities.
+- **The post-processing function (optional)**: e.g., converting the model outputs into class probabilities.
 - **The explainers to apply**: e.g., SHAP, MACE, Grad-CAM.

 Let's take the income prediction task as an example.